Environment

 b.Results of the scenario analysis

-While appropriate countermeasures for climate change risks have been developed, the acquisition of business opportunities has been incorporated into strategies for opportunities brought by climate change.
-Going forward, we will reflect KPIs related to climate change in the process of implementing the Medium-term Management Plan, and establish a system to regularly monitor relevant trends in Japan and abroad, and the status of initiatives of the Group.
+While appropriate measures for climate change risks have been developed, in terms of the opportunities brought by climate change, the acquisition of business opportunities has been incorporated into our strategies.
+We have also set metrics related to climate change and established a system to regularly monitor relevant trends in Japan and overseas and the status of initiatives of the Group.

 Results of the scenario analysis